jessepav/lacygoill-wiki-backup/terminal/TERM.md

 Unfortunately, such a file doesn't always exist.
 It doesn't for xfce4-terminal.
-You may still be able to configure the latter via:
+You may still be able to configure the latter like this:

    1. right-click
    2. preferences entry